 The international science community has now accepted that one cause of climate change is likely to be the increase in greenhouse gas emissions, particularly carbon dioxide, which has occurred since the industrial revolution.

-Under the Kyoto Protocol to the Climate Change Convention, agreed at the Rio Earth Summit in 1992, industrialised nations have now agreed to reduce their emissions of greenhouse gases by 5% on average over the next decade.
 Efforts are being made to improve energy efficiency and develop cost-efficient renewable energy sources such as wind and solar power, which produce no carbon dioxide.

 Funds can apply both positive and negative climate change screens.
 On the positive side they can seek to invest in companies involved in carbon offsetting and renewable or alternative energies, for example.

 Funds may seek to positively invest in companies with proven green credentials or operating in green industries such as recycling (waste management) or renewable energy.
 They may also seek to screen out businesses operating in carbon heavy industries such as fossil fuel industries or those with poor records on other air or water pollution.

 Developing an environmental policy statement or making a formal commitment to a set of principles is commonly the first step for companies wishing to address their environmental impact at an operational level.
 Whether or not a company has a robust environmental management system (EMS) in place may also help determine the choices of potential green or ethical investors.